VamshiKrishna-0901/VamshiKrishna-0901/README.md

-You can call me Mr.Edith
+- You can call me Mr.Edith  <br>
-I'm proficient in Java.
+- I'm proficient in Java.  <br>
-I'll be uploading daily potd's of gfg.
-Feel free to check out if you are feeling hard to solve it.
+- I'll be uploading daily potd's of gfg.
+Feel free to check out if you are feeling hard to solve it.  <br>
-Let's maintain consistency on whatever we are doing.
+- Let's maintain consistency on whatever we are doing.

 <!---
 VamshiKrishna-0901/VamshiKrishna-0901 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.